niekwit/gps-orfeome/README.md

 csv:
   # CSV file with the gene/ORF/barcode information
   # 0-indexed column numbers (First column is 0)
-  gene_column: 5 # Column number with gene names
+  gene_column: 4 # Column number with gene names
-  orf_column: 3 # Column number with unique ORF names
+  orf_column: 2 # Column number with unique ORF names
   barcode_id_column: 0 # Column with unique barcode IDs
   sequence_column: 1 # Column number with barcode sequences

 # Mismatches allowed during alignment
 mismatch: 0

-# MAGeCK/drugZ can be used when bin_number is set to 1
+# MAGeCK/DrugZ can be used when bin_number is set to 1
 mageck:
   run: True # Run MAGeCK analysis
   extra_mageck_arguments: "--sort-criteria pos"
   mageck_control_barcodes: all # All or file with control barcodes
   fdr: 0.25 # FDR threshold for downstream mageck analysis

-# drugZ can be used when bin_number is set to 1
+# DrugZ can be used when bin_number is set to 1
 drugz:
-  run: True # Run drugZ analysis
+  run: True # Run DrugZ analysis
-  extra: "" # Extra drugZ arguments
+  extra: "" # Extra DrugZ arguments

 # Settings for the protein stability analysis when bin number is higher than 1
 psi: